Am I Addicted to Alcohol?

 - Does the person’s drinking result in regularly missing activities that would normally be enjoyed?

 Answering “yes” to questions like these, and exhibiting the physical signs and psychological symptoms described above, may indicate that the person is indeed struggling with alcoholism.
-These questions and signs can act as a makeshift test for alcoholism and help to determine if a person needs professional assistance.
+These questions and signs can act as a makeshift test for alcoholism and help determine if a person needs professional alcohol treatment.